hchings/psg_mvp_backend/README.md

 The backend will now be served at `<your ip>:8000`.

+#### B.2.2 To back up mongoDB
-To backup mongoDB to DO Space, first ensure you have the following env variables set:
+First ensure you have the following env variables set:
 ```
 export IP=
 export DB_USERNAME=